slamora/brackets-wiki/Preview-Images-Research.md

 This is not fully fleshed out as it doesn't seem to be the obvious choice.

 Disadvantage:
-* Some new code to write for Base classes, plenty of core code to change - which seems particularly risky
+* Some new code to write for Base classes, plenty of core code to change.
+The amount of changes to the core code make this proposal the most uncertain, thus the most risky.
 * extensions break - expected about the same amount as in previous option _original proposal_

 ## Summary
 I suggest to implement _Glenn's proposal_ for the following reasons